 Organs-on-chips have proved to be extremely valuable systems utilized for disease modeling, drug testing, and mimicking organ function.
 This organ-on-a-chip bioprinting protocol allows you to build structures with controlled inner and outer geometries for liquid perfusion that can simulate blood flow and re-create organ systems.
-Made out of a sacrificial material that can be printed in any 3D structure, Carbohydrate Glass, and cast in PDMS, final prototypes can be autoclaved, seeded with cells and connected to pumps or bioreactors for different 3D studies.
+Prototype molds can be made out of sacrificial material such as Carbohydrate Glass then cast in PDMS, which allows final prototypes to be autoclaved, seeded with cells, and connected to pumps or bioreactors for different 3D studies.
 Follow this step-by-step organ-on-a-chip bioprinting protocol to get started in your lab.

 - Carbohydrate Glass

 - Allevi silicone printing surface

 - PDMS – Part A & Part B

 - Thoroughly mix/combine your PDMS Part A with Part B in a 10:1 ratio (each casting dish holds a 15 mL volume);

 - NOTE: You may centrifuge PDMS to remove air bubbles.